 A few years back, in a face-off with a sackful of yellow summer squash and fresh corn from a relative’s garden, I won by tossing them into the soup pot.
 Summer was officially over (as it is now) but there were still yellow bell peppers and yellow tomatoes in the market, so they went in too.
 After simmering the vegetables, I pureed them to make the kind of smooth soup that in Italy is called a passato.

 The next day, I tasted the soup, then ladled out a generous portion.
 No high expectations, because it had been too easy, but I was in luck–the soup looked and tasted like a bowlful of sunshine.
-The recipe ended up in Piatto Unico, my new cookbook, and I’m sharing it here as well.
+The recipe ended up in Piatto Unico, one of my cookbooks, and I’m sharing it here as well.

 This is a good soup for a transitional time of year because it’s equally good hot or cold.
 My favored finisher for warm soup is a dollop of ricotta, which semi-dissolves.
 Snipped chives and/or fried pancetta or prosciutto bits make a striking and delicious garnish regardless of the soup’s temperature.